IdemudiaMahie/result-summary-component-main-project/README.md

 - My deepest appreciation goes to Mr. Dave Gray whose tutorial videos has helped build my foundation in web development.
 - I am also grateful to GMT Software whose coding bootcamp has given me environment and community of like-minded individuals to grow.

+## Date of Completion : November 2nd, 2023.